DLoughlin/GLIMPSE-CE/readme.md

 * To start GLIMPSE configured for GCAM-USA 7.0, double-click on "run_GLIMPSE_GCAM-USA-7.0.bat".
 The tutorials in the Users' Guide have been developed to work with this version.
 * To start GLIMPSE configured for global GCAM 7.0, double-click on "run_GLIMPSE_GCAM-global-7.0.bat".
 This version has not been tested to the same degree, and the Scenario Component Library is includes only a single component.

-## For more information and to keep up with GLIMPSE developments

-For more information about GLIMPSE, please see the EPA website https://epa.gov/glimpse.
-You can also receive periodic updates about GLIMPSE by subscribing to the glimpse-news listserv by emailing glimpse-news-subscribe@lists.epa.gov.
-You will receive a confirmation email to which a response is needed.

-# EPA Open Source Reference

-## Brief Project Description

-This repository contains files for teams to reuse when working in and with EPA Open Source projects.

-Also, this repository contains the link to [EPA's System Lifecycle Management Policy and Procedure](https://www.epa.gov/irmpoli8/policy-procedures-and-guidance-system-life-cycle-management-slcm) which lays out EPA's Open Source Software Policy and [EPA's Open Source Code Guidance](https://www.epa.gov/developers/open-source-software-and-epa-code-repository-requirements).

-## For EPA Teams

-For EPA Teams, we have guidance on how EPA puts our open source software policies into practice on GitHub.
-Read [EPA's GitHub Guidance.](https://www.epa.gov/webguide/github-guidance)

-[EPA's Open Source Project repo](https://github.com/USEPA/open-source-projects) is for EPA teams to reuse file for properly maintaining their open source project.
-All projects must include a readme.md, license.md, contributing.md file and the disclaimer below.

-### Credits

-This repository reused material from [GSA](https://www.gsa.gov/), [18F](https://18f.gsa.gov/) , [Lawrence Livermore National Lab](https://www.llnl.gov/), and from the [Consumer Financial Protection Bureau's policy](https://github.com/cfpb/source-code-policy).

 ### Disclaimer

-The United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis and the user assumes responsibility for its use.
+This code is provided on an "as is" basis and the user assumes responsibility for its use.
 EPA has relinquished control of the information and no longer has responsibility to protect the integrity , confidentiality, or availability of the information.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
 The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.